How to start an e-commerce business

 • Feature eye-catching, original packaging

-• Are backed by a personal brand or personality (think influencers
+• Are backed by a personal brand or personality (think influencers who sell via their own online stores)

 • Offer a superior pricing or delivery model